Alexrdj11/Astroverse-py1game/DEPLOYMENT.md

 ### Common Issues:

 **Build Fails**
-- Check if `requirements-production.txt` has correct dependencies
+- Check if `requirements-render.txt` has correct dependencies
-- Make sure Python version is compatible
+- Make sure Python version is compatible (3.11 specified in render.yaml)
+- If you see pywin32 errors, that's normal - it's Windows-specific and excluded from production

+**"No matching distribution found for pywin32"**
+- This is expected! pywin32 is Windows-only and not needed on Linux servers
+- Use `requirements-render.txt` which excludes Windows-specific packages

 **App Won't Start**
 - Verify `gunicorn app:app` command